hyotang666/trivial-formatter/README.md

 For detail, see [CLHS](http://www.lispworks.com/documentation/HyperSpec/Body/22_bb.htm).

-### Load foreign formatters.
+### Load external formatters.
-Trivial-formatter can load foreign formatters.
+Trivial-formatter can load external formatters.
-You can write extension codes as foreign formatters.
+You can write extension codes as external formatters.

-Foreign formatters file must named as "formatters.lisp".
+External formatters file must be named "formatters.lisp".
-Trivial-formatter search file from `*foreign-formatters-directories*`.
+Trivial-formatter searches file from `*foreign-formatters-directories*`.
 The default is quicklisp's local-projects directory and roswell's local-projects directory.

 ### Package trivial-formatter-user.
-In trivial-formatter-user, you can use deformatter, pprint-fun-call and pprint-linear-elt with ordinary common lisp symbols.
+In trivial-formatter-user, you can use deformatter, pprint-fun-call, and pprint-linear-elt with ordinary common lisp symbols.

 #### PPRINT-FUN-CALL
-PPRINT-FUN-CALL care about key value pair.
+PPRINT-FUN-CALL cares about key-value pairs.

 ```lisp
 (pprint-fun-call nil '(asdf:component-pathname component :direction :output :if-does-not-exist :create :if-exists if-exists))